 On the home page, you can see the fundriser card for available and collected amounts.

+In frontend,we implemented the all the user are create a new fundriser card to give their basic details like fundriser cause, applicant name,phone number etc..

-cause, applicantMy fundrisers
+My fundrisers

 In these page we provide to see the users their fundriser card,to collected amount.